NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/VRBirthDeliveryTraining/README.md

 4. The evaluation of each step is performed in real time.
 It has to be selected by the user in the module.
 Buttons for all the steps have been added.
 5. When a step is selected, the name of the step is displayed on the scene.
 3D models of the text have been created to show the message.

-To Do:
+## To Do:
-1. Access controller buttons to allow the user to change step without removing the headset.
+1. Access controller buttons so the user can change step without removing the headset.
 A panel widget could also be a good solution.
 2. Add the remaining steps.
 3. Add the collaborative option.